Nohossat/trading-project/README.md

 pip install -r requirements.txt
 ```

-### Database configuration
+### Database configuration (POSTGRESQL)

 Before creating the tables needed for this project, you must create a posgresql database.
-When it is done, you can run the following command from the root of the project :
+Then, you can run the following command from the root of the project :

 ```shell
 psql -U user -h localhost -d db_name -f script.sql
 ```

 It will create all the tables necessary for the project.

 To connect the database to the application, create a **config.py** at the root of the project with the following format :